SXU-YaxinGuo/GCRC_advRobust/README.md

 [4] Ren F, Liu Y, Li B, et al. An Understanding-Oriented Robust Machine Reading Comprehension Model[J].
 ACM Transactions on Asian and Low-Resource Language Information Processing, 2022, 22(2): 1-23.
 [5] Wee Chung Gan and Hwee Tou Ng.
 2019.
 Improving the Robustness of Question Answering Systems to Question Paraphrasing[C].
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 6065–6075.
 [6] Jakub Náplava, Martin Popel, Milan Straka, and Jana Straková.
 2021.
 Understanding Model Robustness to User-generated Noisy Texts[C].
 In Proceedings of the Seventh Workshop on Noisy User-generated Text (W-NUT2021).
 Association for Computational Linguistics, Online, 340–350. https://doi.org/10.18653/v1/2021.wnut-1.38
-[7] Tan H, Wang X, Ji Y, et al. GCRC: A new challenging MRC dataset from Gaokao Chinese for explainable evaluation[C]//Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021.
-2021: 1319-1330.
+[7] Hongxuan Tang, Hongyu Li, Jing Liu, Yu Hong, Hua Wu, and Haifeng Wang.
+2021.
+DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications[C].
+In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 2: Short Papers).
+Association for Computational Linguistics, Online, 955–963. https://aclanthology.org/2021.acl-short.120
 [8] Cui Y, Che W, Liu T, et al. Revisiting pre-trained models for Chinese natural language processing[C]//Findings of the Association for Computational Linguistics: EMNLP 2020.
 2020: 657-668.